 Dark green, lacy fronds radiate from the trunk, and two-foot leaflets typically droop a bit.
 As a palm grows, the oldest fronds die and eventually fall off.
 The slender trunk of a Howea is marked with rings, which are scars left from old fronds.
 Flower spikes protrude from among the fronds, starting upright and eventually hanging down as the seeds grow heavy.
 Seeds start out green and turn red or even blackish as they mature.

 If you live in a tropical or subtropical region, you may be able to grow Howea outdoors.
 (They do well Hawaii and California.)
 But the palms grow slowly, and they won’t grow as large as they do in their natural environment.
 They prefer light shade, good drainage, and plenty of water (less in winter, when growth slows).
 Remove dead fronds with scissors—don’t pull on them—and never cut a growing stem (trunk), or the palm with die.

 You can also grow a Howea palm indoors.
 (H. forsteriana generally does better than H. belmoreana.)
 It will stop growing at about 10 feet.
 Kentia palms are said to be one of the easiest palms to grow in a pot inside, and they lend a distinctly tropical feel to an indoor space.
 They need low light, but keep them out of direct sun.
 Keep the soil moist, but not soggy.
 Misting the plant will provide humidity.

 You may find this plant called paradise palm, thatch palm, or sentry palm.
 It is the most popular potted palm in the world, but it grows outside at the San Diego Zoo.

 Belmore Sentry Palm

 Not as common as the closely related Kentia palm, H. belmoreana is a bit smaller, and its arching fronds curve more, give the palm an umbrella-like appearance.
-This species doesn’t do as well in a pot as the related H. forsteriana.
+This variety doesn’t do as well in a pot as the related H. forsteriana.